visulate/visulate-for-oracle/docs/pages/quickstart-k8s.md

     4. Global external Application Load Balancer
 3. Connect the the load balancer to NEG

 ### Verify the instance

 Click on the Load balancer IP address to open the Visulate for Oracle UI.
-Ingress rules should rewrite the url appending "/database" to the ip address as shown in the screenshot below.
+Rewrite rules should append "/database" to the ip address as shown in the screenshot below.

 ![UI Homepage](/images/ui-screen.png){: class="screenshot" tabindex="0" }

 Edit the url changing "/database" to "/api/".
-This should make a call to the API server. **Tip:** make sure you include the trailing slash "/" in "/api/"
+This should make a call to the API server.

 ![Empty API Response](/images/empty-api-response.png){: class="screenshot" tabindex="0" }